Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

 ## What is a scikit in python?
-A scikit, short for SciPy Toolkit(or the more expressive, Scientifica Python Toolkit) is a any open sourced software for Python written to supplement Scipy.
+A scikit, short for SciPy Toolkit(or the more expressive, Scientifica Python Toolkit) is any open sourced software written in Python to supplement Scipy.
 Scikits are essentially add on packages that are related to either science, engineering or research in one field or another.
 They're usually BSD licensed and are built upon existing libraries like scipy and numpy.
 A package can be called a scikit when :